Yuvrajscheema/mech_325_report/main.typ

 == Shaft 1 Force Calculations

 As stated earlier, the torque on shaft 1 is 14.7 N*mm.
 The first stage of the force calculations was determining the direction in which the belt tension acts.
-In the CAD below, the endview of the speed reducer has been shown, with the diagonal lines representing belts going between pulleys.
+In the CAD below, the end view of the speed reducer has been shown, with the diagonal lines representing belts going between pulleys.
 As can be seen, the belts act at a 19.79 degree angle.

 #figure(
   image("CFImages/shaft1Pulleys.jpg", width: 70%),